NafieAlhilaly/expremental-repo/README.md

-# expremental-repo
+# scheduled-msg

-testing scheduling giving messages/emails and sending on the giving time with FastAPI
+scheduling messages/emails and then send it on the giving time with FastAPI